 All this information helps you to zone in on defining your target audience more clearly and helping you to find more like-minded people that may be interested in your brand.

 11. Promote your Instagram account on your other networks

 If you have a website, blog, or other social media account then refer them to your Instagram account so that they can follow you there, too!

 12. Create a strong call to action in your biography

-This is a very important step that should align to your goals listed in point 4 above.
-If your goal is to drive traffic to your web site then state that as a clear call-to-action.
+This is a very important step that should align with your goals listed in point 4 above.
+If your goal is to drive traffic to your website then state that as a clear call-to-action.
 If it’s to drive sales then direct the follower to your online shop.

 Which of these 12 methods do you use to grow your brand on Instagram?
 Are there other strategies or tactics you use?
 Let me know in the comments field below!

 If you require more information on Instagram for business then read my previous post titled “Six Easy Ways to Grow Your Followers on Instagram”.